alonswartz/notesium/README.md

 corpus to a temporary directory and modify the `mtime` deterministically based on the note hexadecimal ID.

+These test suites can be paused prior to teardown for manual inspection and additional testing by setting the `PAUSE` environmental variable.

 ```
 # run all test suites
 bats tests